ramit21/Graphql/README.md

 }
 ```

-Graphql query to fetch only name form employee service:
+Query to fetch only name form employee service:
 ```
 {
   employees {